by Many to Be

 Our training is rated #1 by many employers.
 Check out our innovative learning methods for adults and our award-winning interactive software that makes it all happen.

 Our Program to the Competition

-We are proud to offer MT School of Canada as an excellent source of MT training.
-While putting this program together we received feedback from many different working medical transcriptionists, MTSOs (medical transcription service owners), health professionals, and other medical professionals.
+We are proud to offer MT School of Canada as an excellent source of Medical Transcription and Editing training.
+While putting this program together we received feedback from many different working medical transcriptionists, editors, MTSOs (medical transcription service owners), health professionals, and other medical professionals.
 The result is a program second to none.
 This means you receive the most comprehensive and technologically advanced training that's available.
 Click here for a personal letter from our founder.

 Our goal at MT School of Canada is to create an interactive and fun learning experience by using advanced teaching methods.
 At the same time we strive to have more course content and course practice than any other school available.
 Employers, graduates, and students tell us we've more than met our goals in both these areas.

 Please make sure you view our course demo so you can get a feel for how interactive and comprehensive, yet fun, learning with an interactive course can be.
 Be sure to request our free e-book regarding your program of choice.
 Lastly, try our typing test and be sure to give us a call if you have any questions.